willdurand/willdurand.github.io/_posts/2020-01-07-unit-testing-with-ld-preload.md

 ## Example

-Let's take an example with an enhanced version of a "Hello, World" written in C (the reason why this source code is more complicated than it should is covered at the end of this article):
+Let's take an example with an enhanced version of a "Hello, World" written in C:

 ```c
 // hello.c